 The courses are available to graduates and to non-graduates with appropriate vocational qualifications and can be studied pre-service (1 year full-time) or in-service (2 years part-time).

-The pre-service course, one year full time, is offered at University of Suffolk at Suffolk New College and University of Suffolk at West Suffolk College and will benefit those who wish to obtain a teaching qualification before seeking employment.
+The pre-service course, one year full time, is offered at University of Suffolk at Suffolk New College and will benefit those who wish to obtain a teaching qualification before seeking employment.
 Attendance on the pre service course is required two days a week in college plus further days allocated for placement.
 Please note, placements for applicants in the pre-service route will be arranged by the university and any offer of a place will be conditional upon successful completion of an interview at the placement site.

 The course is designed to develop a range of skills and knowledge required of a professional teacher in a post 16 environment.
 The course places a significant emphasis on participants developing the appropriate skills and knowledge they require to meet the needs of the learner.
 The fundamental principles of practice are underpinned by reference to theoretical perspectives, thus encouraging participants to effectively link theory to practice.
 Successful completion of the course is determined by continuous assessment.

 The course is designed to encourage students to engage in activities which are directly related to their own teaching context.
 Students are assessed through a mixture of essays, reports, assignments and practical tasks as appropriate for the learning outcomes of each individual module.
 It is a requirement that all students pass the practical teaching elements of the course.
 Participants will be observed teaching in their normal teaching context and formally assessed a number of times throughout the programme.

 If you wish to apply please click here.